-What are the must-have amenities your lodging should have?
+What are the must-have amenities the right accommodation should have?

 We all have certain comforts and luxuries we value more than others.
 It could be the tiniest detail of service or facility that we feel to be an absolute necessity.
 Whereas for other people the same amenity wouldn’t be missed at all.

-For example, if you feel like having a Jacuzzi or at least a heated pool at your choice of lodging is absolutely essential for your happiness, by all means book an establishment that has it.
+If you feel like having a Jacuzzi or at least a heated pool at your choice of lodging is absolutely essential for your happiness, by all means, book an establishment that has it.

 Some of us prefer to have a large living space with multiple rooms when booking accommodation.
-Others would rather enjoy a cozy room with a more homely feel to it.
+Others would rather enjoy a cosy room with a more homely feel to it.

 Some might think that having a gourmet restaurant on the premises of the chosen hotel is part of their basic needs.
-In contrast, other travelers might value a home cooked meal (or comfort food) much more than trying a new delicacy.
+In contrast, other travellers might value a home-cooked meal (or comfort food) much more than trying a new delicacy.
 But then again, you might prefer to cook your own meals.
 And in this case, having self-catering facilities at your accommodation would be non-negotiable.

 The bottom line is, that it all comes down to your personal preference.
-Consequently, you will have to do a comprehensive research.
-Which is a good practice to ensure that the accommodation you choose for your next trip will have all the amenities that serve your comfort.
-Neglecting to do your due diligence about the services and facilities the lodging has to offer will likely to result in a bad experience from your side.
+Consequently, you will have to do comprehensive research.
+This is a good practice to ensure that the accommodation you choose for your next trip will have all the amenities that serve your comfort.
+Neglecting to do your due diligence about the services and facilities the lodging has to offer will likely result in a bad experience from your side.
 But is it really the establishment’s fault?
-Or could it be that they are just not the accommodation that is right for you?

-- When choosing the location of the accommodation that is right for you, consider comfort and entertainment as well.
+- When choosing the location of your accommodation, consider comfort and entertainment as well.
 Rather than solely base your decision on practicality.

-- It could easily ruin your trip if you don’t research thoroughly the amenities available at the place you’ve chosen for your stay.
+- It could easily ruin your trip if you don’t thoroughly research the amenities available at the place you’ve chosen to stay.